 Induction cooker hobs are the newer and more innovative types of cooker hobs.
 This type of kitchen appliance is usually made out of colored tempered glass.
 Among the production units, 90% of induction hobs available in the market are tabletops.
 This means that it needs a meticulous installation by having it installed from cutout dimensions.
 The main source of heat is mainly from electricity.
 No need to tap into a gas tank, all you need is to plug it in on an energy source.
 It is also safer as it is made with to heat up only metals.
 This makes it safer for usage especially if you have kids at home.
 The user of the appliance doesn’t have direct exposure with heat, as it cannot transfer heat from a human’s body from the appliance itself.

 Note: Simply put, many people are loyal to gas-cooking because they are most familiar with this process.
 Instead of going to one they’ve never used before, many chefs prefer using a cooking method that they already learn inside and out.
 Gas cooker hobs certainly win in the comfort department when pitting induction cooktop vs gas cooktop.

 a.
 Gas Cooker Hobs

-Having the cooker hob as one of the earliest types of cooker hobs, people find it to be more convenient.
+Having the cooker hob as one of the earliest types of cooker hobs, also the easiest to clean and replace if broken type of cooker hob, thus people find it to be more convenient.
 It has easier controls as there are easy to switch knobs that could indicate the level of flame or temperature that you are in need of while cooking your family’s favorite meals.
 The knobs are also quick to change your temperature desire as it has a 0% latency with its function.
 Just switch the knobs, and voila!
 The temperature has been changed in an instant.

 b.
 Induction Cooker Hobs